Lent 2023 | February 22 - April 6

 Good Friday [April 7 at 6:30 pm] - designed for the whole family to understand the full story of Easter.
 We gather Friday evening for 45 minutes to tell the story of Jesus' death on the cross.
 Although this is a subdued service, we have found it is a great experience for kids as well as adults.

-Easter Services [April 17at 9 & 10:30am] - two identical family-oriented worship services on Easter Sunday with childcare provided.
+Easter Services [April 9 at 10:30am] - family-oriented worship services on Easter Sunday.
 We celebrate the resurrection with fun and energetic LiveOak style worship gatherings.